andreasntr/open-ai-setup-engineer/README.md

-> [!IMPORTANT] Disclaimer
+# Disclaimer

-> This tool is free for everyone but the costs of API calls to the models are on the user.
+This tool is free for everyone but the costs of API calls to the models are on the user.
 With gemini flash and flash lite, I estimated a cost of 0.001€ per question, around 1€/1000 questions (which is a lot).

+---

 # AI Setup Engineer